 Whether it’s hitting the gym three days a week or finally finishing your novel, sometimes the biggest obstacle standing in the way of achieving your goals is, well, you.
-Here, six research-backed (and totally doable) tricks to stay motivated.
+Here, how to motivate yourself with six research-backed (and totally doable) tricks.

 We hear you—mornings are so not your thing.
 But according to a recent study in Health Psychology, it’s easier to form habits in the a.m., when cortisol levels are at their peak.
 So instead of trying to fit the gym in after work, get your heart rate up before work.
 Can barely drag yourself out of bed to get to the office on time?
 Try the Yoga Wake Up app, which you can literally do on top of your covers.
 (No excuses.)

-Tell a Friend (and Then Keep Telling Them)
+2. Tell A Friend (and Then Keep Telling Them)

 In a study from Dominican University in California, researchers found that participants were 35 percent more likely to accomplish their goals if they wrote them down, shared them with another person and then checked in with weekly progress updates.
 The only problem?
 Not everyone in your group chat cares about how well your tap dancing lessons are going.
 Here’s an idea—team up with one friend who could also use a motivational boost and share weekly wins over coffee.